+This post was written by Chris Romeo during his tenure at Security Journey.
 This article was originally appeared on TechBeacon.com on August 16, 2021.
 You can access it here.

 Face it.
 Your software supply chain is under attack.
 You'd have to be hiding under a rock or in a bunker under the sea not to realize it.
 From SolarWinds-style attacks to language-specific repositories, supply chain compromises aren't going away—they're rising.